 The way we speak can have a big impact on our lives.

-Right or wrong, your accent, how fast you speak, and the way you pronounce words can impact the way you’re perceived by others.
+Your accent, how fast you speak, and the way you pronounce words can impact the way you’re perceived by others.

 Sometimes people will choose to undergo speech therapy in order to improve or correct certain aspects of speech, such as stuttering.

-And actors often undergo training to speak in different accents for their various roles.
+Even actors often undergo training to speak in different accents for their various roles.

 We’re District Speech and we offer speech therapy in Washington DC.

-Today we’re going to take a closer look at a few aspects of speech and vocalization, which can help you to understand why you speak the way you do.
+Today we’re going to take a closer look at a few aspects of speech and vocalization.

 Keep reading to learn more.